maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 draft = false
 +++

+## Introduction

+//TODO: A bit of introduction for what the post wants to accomplish.

 ## What is embed?

 [Go Embed](https://pkg.go.dev/embed) was introduced in [Go 1.16](https://tip.golang.org/doc/go1.16#library-embed) as a core library that allows binaries to contain external files embedded and they are accessible from inside the binary.